bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 In particular, it probes the extent to which large datasets can be used to elucidate the kinds of questions that humanities scholars want to ask about historical and representational processes that structure social relations and positions.
-The papers emerge from the work of the Text Mining the Novel research partnership,[^1] which chose identity as one of its themes of inquiry.
+The papers to be published here emerge from the work of the Text Mining the Novel research partnership,[^1] which chose identity as one of its themes of inquiry.
 This issue is thus situated at the intersection of literary studies and sociology, looking outward toward the novel's construction of ethnicities, genders, class categories, and racial terminology.
+It is also situated in an emerging scholarly publishing ecology that allows the journal to release articles progressively, as they pass through the peer review process and reach completion, rather than waiting for an entire set to be complete.
+This introduction therefore situates identity issues in relation to cultural analytics more broadly, and provides summaries of the provisional contents of the special issue.

 Identity categories have played a role throughout the politics of modernity in movements associated with class, race, nationalism,